boyangeric/InvestorLens/README.md

 # InvestorLens

-An agentic financial document analyst powered by LangGraph, Azure OpenAI, and Qdrant.
+An agentic financial document analyst powered by LangGraph, OpenAI, and Qdrant.

-Upload financial documents (annual reports, earnings transcripts, ETF factsheets) and interact with them through an intelligent agent that adaptively chooses the best retrieval strategy for each query.
+Upload financial documents (annual reports, earnings transcripts, ETF factsheets) and interact with them through an intelligent agent that adaptively chooses the best retrieval strategy for each query — and reaches out to live market and news data when the question needs current state the report can't answer.

 ## Features

-- **Adaptive RAG**: Agent selects semantic search, keyword search, structured extraction, or multi-document comparison per query
+- **Adaptive RAG**: Agent selects semantic search, keyword search, structured extraction, multi-document comparison, or hybrid-live per query
-- **LangGraph Agent**: StateGraph with conditional routing, cyclic self-correction, and human-in-the-loop
+- **Live tool calling**: OpenAI native parallel tool calling (`parallel_tool_calls=True`) fans out to yfinance + Tavily news concurrently, so wall-time is `max(latencies)` not the sum
+- **Human-in-the-loop**: LangGraph `interrupt_after` on the metric extractor — analysts approve / edit / skip extracted figures before they propagate, and the verdict is stamped on every answer for audit
+- **Citation provenance**: Distinct `[Source: file.pdf, Page X]` vs `[Live: yfinance, as_of YYYY-MM-DD]` markers so readers can tell document-grounded claims from current external state
+- **Faithfulness audit**: Post-generation LLM-as-judge check on doc-grounded answers; skipped on hybrid-live branches whose Pydantic-typed tool outputs are verifiable by construction
-- **MCP Server**: Tools exposed via Model Context Protocol for interoperability
+- **MCP server**: 5 tools (`search_docs`, `get_market_quote`, `search_news`, `extract_financials`, `compare_docs`) exposed via Model Context Protocol — usable from Claude Desktop, VS Code, any MCP client
-- **Real-time Trace**: Frontend shows the agent's reasoning path as it executes
+- **Real-time trace**: Frontend streams each LangGraph node as it fires, with per-node tokens / cost / latency and session-to-date spend
-- **Multi-model Routing**: GPT-4o for generation, GPT-4o-mini for routing/grading (cost optimization)
+- **Multi-model routing**: GPT-4o for generation/extraction, GPT-4o-mini for moderation/routing/grading/tool-planning (cost optimisation)

 ## Quick Start